-The University of Twente offers a pre-master programme in Technical Medicine for Dutch-speaking students with a background in (bio)medical studies, such as Medicine or Kinesiology.
+The University of Twente offers a pre-master programme in Technical Medicine for Dutch-speaking students with limited deficiencies.
+We offer a pre-master programme for students that are deficient in technology and a programme for students that are deficient in medicine.

 The pre-master programme consists of 4 modules, each containing 15 EC.
 Each module contains fixed components as well as a number of individual components that will be filled in based on which area of knowledge is lacking.

-The individual part of the programme can contain courses for research skills (statistics, epidemiology), communication and professional behaviour, health law, ethics, and other subjects within the field of medicine.
+In the individual part of the programme students study topics like research skills (statistics, epidemiology), communication and professional behaviour, health law, ethics, and missing subjects within the field of medicine.

 - Module 1: Biomaterials